Wood Therapy

 Recovery

-Post-treatment, clients may experience mild soreness, similar to that of a workout.
-It’s important to stay hydrated and follow any aftercare instructions from the therapist, such as avoiding heavy meals or exercise for the remainder of the day.
-Most people can return to their regular activities immediately after a session.
-For lasting effects, combining wood therapy with a healthy diet and regular exercise is advisable.
+After treatment, some clients may experience mild soreness similar to what you might feel after a workout.
+It is recommended to stay hydrated and follow any aftercare guidance provided, such as avoiding heavy meals or intense activity for the rest of the day.
+Most clients are able to return to their usual activities shortly after treatment.